What is a statutory declaration?

 - Statutory declaration made by a work experience student for a period of exempt student employment; and

 - Statutory declaration to support a complaint a doctor before the Medical Council of Hong Kong.

-Under Hong Kong laws, it is criminal offence for a person to knowingly and wilfully make a false statutory declaration.
-If a person found is found guilty of having made a false statutory declaration, this person is liable on conviction upon indictment to imprisonment for 2 years and to a fine.
+Under Hong Kong laws, it is a criminal offence for a person to knowingly and willfully make a false statutory declaration.
+If a person found is found guilty of having made a false statutory declaration, this person is liable on conviction upon indictment to imprisonment for two years and to a fine.

 A statutory declaration can be witnessed the same day you retain our firm.
-Our fee is HKD100 per statutory declaration.
-If you have additional questions which are not addressed here or wish to schedule an appointment, please contact us by telephone on +852 2176 4777 or by email at [email protected].
+Our fee is HKD100 for witnessing a statutory declaration.

 Drafting a Statutory Declaration